King's Academy College Park

 At King’s Academy College Park School, we believe that every child will achieve a high level of physical education.
 Our aim is to ensure every child has the opportunity to develop their well-being and fitness through skilled and inspirational professionals enabling high quality learning.
 We want our children to enjoy and be motivated in PE lessons.
 This is achieved through skilled teaching, extra-curricular activities and a variety of lunchtime provisions.
 In addition to this, we aim to provide opportunities for children to compete in sport and other activities in order to build resilience and embed values such as teamwork, resilience, responsibility and respect.

 Within Early Years, we provide daily ‘Squiggle Whilst you Wiggle’ sessions and within KS1, daily ‘Wake and Shake’ sessions occur.
-Additionally, skilled teachers provide specific provision in a variety of areas in PE, such as: lunchtime provision, extra-curricular activities, weekly PE lessons (either indoor or outdoor).
-Within KS2, we have weekly outdoor Games lessons run by Zuko Sports and fortnightly indoor PE lessons as well as providing extra-curricular activities.
+Additionally, skilled teachers provide specific provision in a variety of areas in PE, such as: weekly PE lessons (either indoor or outdoor), lunchtime provision and extra-curricular activities.
+Within KS2, we have weekly outdoor Games lessons run by Zuko Sports and fortnightly indoor PE lessons, as well as providing extra-curricular activities.
 We also have extra lunchtime provisions across the school.